CommodoreOS/PCUAE/README.md

 ## In short PCUAE runs:

-All the Carousel variations on TheC64, TheVic20, TheC64mini - you get to see all the other games as if you bought e.g. a PAL model from the UK when you would normally by NTSC
+All the Carousel variations on TheC64mini, TheC64, TheVic20 - you get to see all the other games as if you bought e.g. a PAL model from the UK when you would normally see the games on the NTSC model.

-Additional games collections - lots of Carousels with up to 255 games each - customisable
+Additional Games Collections only on TheC64mini, TheC64, TheVic20 - Able to add games to the carousel so lots of carousels with up to 255 games each carousel - customisable by using the PCUAE Manager.

-VICE mode - run the Vice emulator in full for PET, Vic20 C64, C128, C64 DTV etc.
+VICE mode - Run the Vice emulator in full for PET, Vic20 C64, C128, C16/Plus 4, C64 DTV etc...

 Other emulators e.g. Atari, SNES, PSX, ZX Spectrum Modes